liam-wiltshire/talks/hackthesystem/content.md

 # Polyglot JPEG/PHAR files
 .small[
-- Within PHP, there is a `phar://` stream - this will tell PHP to treat the file as a PHP archive.
+- Within PHP, there is a `phar://` stream wrapper - this will tell PHP to treat the file as a PHP archive.
   - When the phar file is loaded, the metadata within the phar manifest is `unserialize`d
 - At the same time, you can hide a phar file within a jpeg
 - The phar load / unserialize step can happen on more or less any file-based function - including some you might innocently use to validate the file itself!